Iced Earth: Hiatus since Schaffer's arrest (2021–present)

 In early January 2021, Schaffer appeared on the Most Wanted section of the FBI after being photographed taking part of the 2021 United States Capitol attack.
 On January 9, Block posted a message via his personal Instagram account on behalf of the rest of the band members regarding Schaffer's situation:

 "Some of you have been concerned by our silence, which we understand.
 We needed some time to properly process the information and find out some facts before we made a statement.
 First and foremost we absolutely DO NOT condone nor do we support riots or the acts of violence that the rioters were involved in on January 6th at the US Capitol building.
 We hope that all those involved that day are brought to justice to be investigated and answer for their actions."
 On January 17, it was announced that Schaffer was in FBI custody, on six felony charges, after turning himself in to authorities.
-Iced Earth and Demons & Wizards were both later dropped from Century Media due to these events.
+Iced Earth and Demons & Wizards were both dropped from Century Media due to these events.
 On February 15, 2021, vocalist Stu Block and bassist Luke Appleton both announced their resignation from the band as a result of the event.
 On the same day, Jake Dreyer also announced his departure, stating that he would be focusing on his band Witherfall.
 By 2024, Smedley had also left.

 Schaffer entered a guilty plea of unlawfully entering Congress and obstructing an official proceeding on April 16, 2021, and was granted sponsorship for United States Federal Witness Protection Program.
 Schaffer was eventually sentenced to three years probation.

 A compilation album A Narrative Soundscape was released in January 2022 as a companion of Schaffer's lyrics anthology Wicked Words and Epic Tales.
 It features 15 songs of the band in "stripped" acoustic-ambient versions and with spoken lyrics.